evdel720/SpoonHelper/README.md

   SpoonHelper is a single-page app.
 All content is rendered on one static page by the React Router.

 ### Auth
   When user signs in or signs up, the frontend sends an ajax request to the rails backend and creates an action accordingly.
 It sets the current user or returns an error with proper structure using jbuilder which makes it possible to show inline errors on every form.
 The app keeps the errors in the store and clears them when the user leaves the form component.
+For security, the frontend doesn't allow users to see the new recipe form if they are not logged in, nor edit/delete other users' recipes.
+But also the backend is prepared for invalid requests.
+It checks the current user's authority with the object first and if it is not right, it renders a prepared error.

 ### Categories
   This app has 6 categories and each can have an image as a polymorphic association.
 Each recipe can also have a representative image as a polymorphic association.
 All recipes belong to categories.